 - Late-stage slavery and its legacies in the nineteenth century

 - Chinese and Indian Labour Diasporas in the Nineteenth Century

 - Race and migration in the British Empire

-- Legal culture and gender in urban Britain
+- Legal culture and gender in Britain and the Empire

-I am currently supervising the following Ph.D. thesis:
+I am currently supervising the following Ph.D. theses:

-I expect to be on research leave in the spring of 2020.
+I expect to be on research leave in the autumn of 2023.

 My published scholarship has focused on race and immigration in British and British imperial society, and on the relationship between the state and the individual in modern society.
 My first book, Race, Law, and "the Chinese Puzzle" in Imperial Britain, was published in 2009.
-My research articles have also appeared in the Journal of British Studies, The Historian, the Journal of Social History, and Comparative Studies in Society and History.
-My most recent article, published in Law and History Review, received Honorable Mention for the 2016 Sutherland Prize from the American Society for Legal History.
+My second, Armed with Sword and Scales: Law, Culture, and Local Courtrooms in London, 1860-1913, was published in 2022 by Cambridge University Press.
+Later this year, my newest article, "Of Rights and Riots: Indenture and (Mis)Rule in the Late Nineteenth-Century British Caribbean," will appear in the English Historical Review.
+In addition, I have published research articles in a number of journals, including Law and History Review, 20th Century British History, the Journal of British Studies, The Historian, the Journal of Social History, and Comparative Studies in Society and History.
+My article in Law and History Review received Honorable Mention for the 2016 Sutherland Prize from the American Society for Legal History.